OpenDSA/OpenDSA/RST/en/Glossary.rst

       Testing "proper" inputs or uses of a program.

    hard algorithm
-      "Hard" is traditionally defined in relation to running time, and a "hard" algorithm is defined to be an algorithm with exponential running time.
+      "Hard" in CS theory is traditionally defined in relation to running time, and a "hard" algorithm is defined to be an algorithm with exponential running time.

    hard problem
-      "Hard" is traditionally defined in relation to running time, and a "hard" problem is defined to be one whose best known algorithm requires exponential running time.
+      "Hard" in CS theory is traditionally defined in relation to running time, and a "hard" problem is defined to be one whose best known algorithm requires exponential running time.

    harmonic series
       The sum of reciprocals from 1 to :math:`n` is called the